-Where any of these or other relevant circumstances apply, and the board nonetheless considers that the non-executive director is independent, a clear explanation should be provided.
-14 The board should appoint one of the independent non-executive directors to be the senior independent director to provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
+AIC Code Provision How the Provisions are Applied (References relate to the Annual Report and Financial Statements for the year ended 30 September 2024) executive director is independent, a clear explanation should be provided.
+14 The board should appoint one of the independent non- executive directors to be the senior independent director to provide a sounding board for the chair and serve as an intermediary for the other directors and shareholders.
 Led by the senior independent director, the non-executive directors should meet without the chair present at least annually to appraise the chair's performance, and on other occasions as necessary.
-Howard Williams has been appointed as the Senior Independent Director.
-As explained in Provisions 11 & 12 above, Howard Williams will become Chairman of the Board at the AGM on 22 May 2025.
-He will be succeeded as Senior Independent Director by Christine Montgomery.
-15 The primary focus at regular board meetings should be a review of investment performance and associated matters such as gearing, asset allocation, attribution analysis, marketing/investor relations, peer group information and industry issues.
-The Chairman is responsible for leading the Board, ensuring its effectiveness on all aspects of its role and is responsible for ensuring that all Directors receive accurate, timely and clear information.
-The Board sets the investment parameters within which the Investment Manager operates.
-Investment performance and associated matters, such as gearing, asset allocation, investor relations, peer group information and industry issues are agenda items at each Board meeting.
-The Manager ensures that the Board receives all relevant management and financial information in a timely manner.
-Representatives of the Manager attend Board meetings where performance against the Company's investment objectives, portfolio risk and attribution analysis is reviewed.
-Directors are provided with a comprehensive set of papers giving detailed information on the Company's transactions and financial position prior to each meeting and all Directors have timely access to all relevant management, financial and regulatory information.
+Confirmed - Caroline Hitch is the Senior Independent Director (appointed in Feb 2024) 15 The primary focus at regular board meetings should be a review of investment performance and associated matters such as gearing, asset allocation, attribution analysis, marketing/investor relations, peer group information and industry issues.
+Confirmed.
 16 The board should explain in the annual report the areas of decision making reserved for the board and those over which the manager has discretion.
-Disclosure should include: a discussion of the manager's overall performance, for example, investment performance, portfolio risk, operational issues such as compliance etc; the manager's remit regarding stewardship, for example voting and shareholder engagement, and environmental, social and corporate governance issues in respect of holdings in the company's portfolio.
-Refer to Management Engagement Committee on page 65 of the Annual Report.
-Refer to page 20 of the Annual Report.
+Disclosure should include: Confirmed - refer to Overview of Strategy Report a discussion of the manager's overall performance, for example, investment performance, portfolio risk, operational issues such as compliance etc. the manager's remit regarding stewardship, for example voting and shareholder engagement, and environmental, social and corporate governance issues in respect of holdings in the company's portfolio.
 The board should also agree policies with the manager covering key operational issues.
-The Board has formally adopted a schedule of matters reserved to it for decision including strategy, Company structure, risk, borrowings, treasury, dividends and corporate governance policy.
-Full and timely information is provided to the Board to enable it to function effectively and to allow the Directors to discharge their responsibilities.
-The Board also reviews the financial statements, performance and revenue budgets.
-The Management Agreement includes investment guidelines and sets policies to cover key operational issues.
-The Board discusses operational matters regularly with the Manager, including corporate governance and voting in respect of portfolio holdings, and performance reporting terminology.
 17 Non-executive directors should review at least annually the contractual relationships with, and scrutinise and hold to account the performance of, the manager.
-Either the whole board or a management engagement committee consisting solely of directors independent of the manager (or executives) should perform this review at least annually with its decisions and rationale described in the annual report.
-If the whole board carries out this review, it should explain in the annual report why it has done so rather than establish a separate The Management Engagement Committee consists of all the Directors and is chaired by Christine Montgomery.
-The terms and conditions of the Manager's appointment, including an evaluation of performance and fees, are reviewed by the Committee on an annual basis.
-The Committee also keeps the resources of the abrdn Group under review, together with its commitment to the Company and its investment trust business.
+Confirmed.
+Refer to Directors' Report Either the whole board or a management engagement committee consisting solely of directors independent of the manager (or executives) should perform this review at least annually with its decisions and rationale described in the annual report.
+If the whole board carries out this review, it should explain in the annual report why it has